StellarXu/obshelper/README.md

 ## Chinese Documentation

 * Example 1: Planning common-mode scanning observations suitable for `MultibeamOTF` mode.
+The calculation code for observation time refers to [this script](https://fast.bao.ac.cn/static/uploadfiles/FAST_help/OTFTimeEstimation20220827.zip) on the FAST website.
-* Example 2: Planning common-mode scanning observations suitable for `OTF` mode without multibeam angles.
+* Example 2: Planning common-mode scanning observations suitable for `OnTheFlyMapping` mode without multibeam angles.
 * Example 3: Batch planning of sky surveys for `DriftWithAngle` or `MultibeamOTF` modes.
 * Example 4: Planning observations in `OnOff` mode.
 Tracking is relatively simple and thus not covered.
 * Example 5: Checking zenith angle ZA and suitable observation dates and times.